 Dead by Daylight is an asymmetrical multiplayer survival horror game developed by Behaviour and published digitally by Starbreeze for the PC (via Steam) on June 14, 2016.
 It was later ported to the Xbox One and PlayStation 4, which were published on June 20, 2017 (with a retail edition published by 505 Games).
-The game was later self-published by Behaviour (after acquiring the rights from Starbreeze), received a release for the Nintendo Switch on September 24, 2019, and will receive a Nintendo Switch port sometime in late 2019.
+The game was later self-published by Behaviour (after acquiring the rights from Starbreeze), received a release for the Nintendo Switch on September 24, 2019, and will receive a mobile port (for iOS and Android devices) sometime in 2019.

 Behaviour later revisited the asymmetrical multiplayer survival horror genre with Deathgarden: BLOODHARVEST.